 The benefits are also seen in the third sector, with highly digital charities ten times more likely to save costs.

 (Read more: Free Sage Cloud Business accounting software)

 The State of Small Business report also highlights a shortage of specific technical skills required for working in an increasingly digital economy.
 In particular, certain coding languages and data analysis are skills which are sought after by organisations of all sizes.
 This causes startups and SMEs to disproportionately lose out on technically-skilled workforce as the talents are snapped up by larger firms.
 Combined with a lack of digital literacy among employees, this trend can hamper a company’s productivity and, ultimately, its growth.

 One of the recommendations outlined in the report is to put a greater emphasis on improving digital literacy (not just infrastructure).
 The lack of correlation between digital infrastructure and productivity shows that technology in itself doesn’t bring about the positive impact if we neglect to improve our digital skills.

 Digital Skills Training

 The future of accounting systems for smaller entities is undoubtedly cloud-based.
-Since 2015, we have provided training for small businesses and charities to ease the transition from traditional desktop software (or no system!) to a cloud solution – Sage One.
-If you are considering a change to your current accounting systems, contact us today and receive a free license for Sage One Start and an unlimited free hotline for support!
+Since 2015, we have provided training for small businesses and charities to ease the transition from traditional desktop software (or no system!) to a cloud solution – Sage Business Cloud.
+If you are considering a change to your current accounting systems, contact us today and receive a free license for Sage Cloud Business and an unlimited free hotline for support!
 And, more importantly, sign up for a training session to equip you or your staff with the knowledge they need to make full use of this new technology.

 To learn more about our accountancy service and training for charities, social enterprises and small businesses in Glasgow, call 0141 334 1318 or email us at firstname.lastname@example.org